mikegowen/react-starter/README.md

 dist
 ```

-We don't want to check in the various packages we install in `/node_modules`, they have their own GitHub respositories :) We also don't need to check in our final bundled files in `/dist` as they will be created on the fly in production.
+We don't want to check in the various packages we install in `/node_modules`, they have their own GitHub respositories :) We also don't need to check in our final bundled files in `/dist` as they will be generated in production.

 ## Setup Git/Github in your project